limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)        |Green   | MBMS PMO contractors provide some architecture support; FTC is vendor
 Approved architecture by ITOPs              |  Complete    | Reviewed and approved and published Intake checklist 100% completed               | No   | ECSO CAS team developing
-COMPLETED ALL OIT Intake Tasks                 |Yellow    | Tasks completed, but unsure of wave
+COMPLETED ALL OIT Intake Tasks                 |Green   | Tasks completed, but unsure of wave

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)